quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

     lang: 'en-US'
   }
   ```
+7) Check all your manually installed webpack plugins to be compatible with Webpack 5 (the vast majority should already be compatible).
-7) Follow the rest of the guide.
+8) Follow the rest of the guide.
 You'll need to adapt to the breaking changes of the new versions of Vue 3, Vue Router 4, Vuex 4, Vue-i18n 9 and any other vue plugin that you are using.
-8) Upgrade your other project dependencies (especially ESLint related ones).
+9) Upgrade your other project dependencies (especially ESLint related ones).

 #### Option 2: Create a project